abhisheksingh41204-oss/gpt2model/README.md

 Residual Connections: Helps in training deeper networks by allowing gradients to flow through "shortcuts."

 Scalable Architecture: Easily adjustable hyperparameters for embedding dimensions, head counts, and layer depths.
+Tokenizer: A simple character-level encoder/decoder.

+Head: A single head of self-attention.

+MultiHeadAttention: Multiple heads running in parallel and concatenated.

+FeedForward: A simple linear layer followed by a non-linearity (ReLU/GELU).

+Block: A single Transformer layer.

+GPTLanguageModel: The full model wrapper.